dwfwalker/IBM-Course/README.md

 # Editing the file

-It's a MArkdown file in this repository
+It's a Markdown file in this repository